Fire and rescue services

 Oman has a low crime rate.

 Reported cases of sexual assault and rape against foreign nationals are low, but they do happen.
-Take care when travelling alone at night.
+Take care when travelling alone particularly at night.

 Women have been detained when reporting sexual assault, as they must prove that the sex was not consensual to avoid being charged.
 It is illegal to have extramarital sex.
 Some travellers camping in small groups in remote areas have been assaulted.